auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * Exact values are matched first, skipping over any interleaving patterns.
   * Patterns are matched next, skipping over any interleaving fixed values.

-  **Note**: If a file name happens to be one of ``FROM`` or ``X`` (case insensitive), prepend the name with a path (e.g., "./X") to avoid misinterpretation.

   Example:

    ::

-    $ aq_pp ... -d s:Col1 ... -grep,rev Col1 lookup.csv ...
+    $ aq_pp ... -d s:Col1 ... -grep,rev Col1 lookup.csv X X FROM ...

   * Select (or retain) only records whose Col1 values are not in lookup table.
+    The data in the lookup table is not in the default format, so the column spec must be given.
+The ``X``'s in the spec mark the unneeded columns.

 .. _`-cmb`:

 ``-cmb[,AtrLst] File [File ...]
 ColSpec [ColSpec ...]``
-  Combine data from lookup table into the current data set by joining rows from both data sets based on common key column values.
+  Combine data from ``Files`` into the current data set by joining rows from both data sets.
 The new data set will contain unique columns from both sets.
-  ``Files`` contain the lookup table.
-  If the data come from stdin, set ``File`` to '-' (a single dash).
+Common columns are automatically used as the join keys (see ``ColSpec`` description on how to customize join keys).
   Optional ``AtrLst`` is a comma separated list containing:

-  * Standard `Input File Attributes`_.
+  * Standard `input attributes <aq-input.html#input-file-option>`_ described
+    in the `aq_tool input specifications <aq-input.html>`_ manual.
   * ``ncas`` - Do case insensitive match (default is case sensitive).
   * ``req`` - Discard unmatched records.
   * ``all`` - Use all matches.
 Normally, only the first match is used.
     With this attribute, one row is produced for each match.

-  ``ColSpecs`` define the columns in the files as with `-d`_.
+  ``ColSpecs`` define the `input columns <aq-input.html#column-spec>`_ as described in the `aq_tool input specifications <aq-input.html>`_ manual. with these column attribute extensions:
-  In addition to the standard `-d`_ column attributes, the followings are supported:

-  * ``key`` - Mark a key column.
-This column must exist in the current data set.
+  * ``key`` - Marks a column as being a join key.
+It must be a common column.
+    This is the default for a common column.
-  * ``cmb`` - Mark a column to be combined into the current data set.
-If this column does not exist, one will be added.
+  * ``cmb`` - Marks a column to be combined into the current data set.

-  If a column has neither the ``key`` nor ``cmb`` attribute, it will be implicitly used as a combine key if a column with the same name already existed in the current data set.
+    This is the default for a non-common column.
+    It is typically used to mark a common column as *not* a join key.

   Example: